oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/create-user-storage-credentials/create-user-storage-credentials.md

     In our example, the **region name** is `ca-toronto-1`, the **Namespace** is blurred for security, and the **bucket name** is `data-share-bucket`.

-2. Create a storage link that points to your Object Storage bucket's URI.
+2. Create a named storage link that points to your Object Storage bucket's URI.
 Make sure that the user has `WRITE` privileges to the specified bucket.
 Copy and paste the following script into your SQL Worksheet, and then click the **Run Statement** icon in the Worksheet toolbar. **Note:** Substitute the URI value in the following code with your own bucket's URI.

     ```
     <copy>